h44z/wg-portal/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/h44z/wg-portal.svg)](https://hub.docker.com/r/h44z/wg-portal/)

 A simple, web based configuration portal for [WireGuard](https://wireguard.com).
-The portal uses the WireGuard [wgctrl](https://github.com/WireGuard/wgctrl-go) library to manage the VPN interface.
+The portal uses the WireGuard [wgctrl](https://github.com/WireGuard/wgctrl-go) library to manage existing VPN interfaces.
 This allows for seamless activation or deactivation of new users, without disturbing existing VPN connections.

-The configuration portal currently supports using SQLite, MySQL as a user source for authentication and profile data.
+The configuration portal currently supports using SQLite and MySQL as a user source for authentication and profile data.
 It also supports LDAP (Active Directory or OpenLDAP) as authentication provider.

 ## Features